-According to Ries, innovation accounting not only improves an entrepreneur’s chances of success, it also makes entrepreneurs accountable in a way they never have been before.
-And this can only be good for entrepreneurs, investors and customers alike.
+According to Ries, innovation accounting not only improves an entrepreneur’s chances of success, it also makes entrepreneurs accountable in a way they have never been before.
+This can only be good for entrepreneurs, investors and customers alike.

 Whether you want to create a new bookkeeping app or just want to improve your website, innovation accounting is a way to define, measure and communicate progress for any project you’re working on.

 If you’d like to find out more about innovation accounting and the Lean Start-up methodology, you’ll find loads of resources at the Lean Start-up website.
-And if you try it out, be sure to let us know how you get on.
+If you try it out, be sure to let us know how you get on.